If you’re having trouble finding a buyer for your home, here are 8 creative ways to sell a house that actually work!

 With home prices dropping, many homeowners are looking for ways to make money off their investments.

 If you have an extra room or two, consider turning your house into a vacation rental.
 Platforms like Airbnb can help you find guests who will pay for your hard work.
 Of course, you’ll need some cleaning done as well, so maybe hire somebody to do that part.
+Hiring a vacation home management can also leave it totally hands off for you while they do the bulk of the work.

 If you’re just not able to sell your house at its current price, maybe it’s time for some creative ideas.
 For example, offer 90 days free rent if someone buys your home, but only if they put an offer in by such-and-such date.